 Impaired loans are evaluated and valued at the time the loan is identified as impaired, at the lower of cost or fair value.
 Fair value is measured based on the value of the collateral securing the loans and is classified as Level 3 in the fair value hierarchy.
-At December 31, 2023, the Company did not have any loans that would be required to be remeasured.
-At December 31, 2022, the fair value of impaired loans consists of the loan balance \$1.6 million less a specific valuation allowance of \$24,000.
+At December 31, 2024, the fair value of impaired loans consists of loan balances of \$5.6 million less specific valuation allowances of \$398,000.
+At December 31, 2023, the Company did not have any impaired loans that would be required to be remeasured.

 The fair value of MSRs is determined by calculating the present value of estimated future net servicing cash flows, considering expected mortgage loan prepayment rates, discount rates, servicing costs and other economic factors, which are determined based on current market conditions.
 The expected rate of mortgage loan prepayments is the most significant factor driving the value of MSRs.
 MSRs are considered impaired if the carrying value exceeds fair value.
 Since the valuation model includes significant unobservable inputs as listed above, MSRs are classified as Level 3.
-At December 31, 2023 and 2022, the Company did not have any MSRs that would be required to be remeasured.
+At December 31, 2024 and 2023, the Company did not have any MSRs that would be required to be remeasured.

 OREO properties are evaluated at the time of acquisition and recorded at fair value, less estimated selling costs.
 After acquisition, OREO is recorded at the lower of cost or fair value, less estimated selling costs.
 The fair value of an OREO property is determined from a qualified independent appraisal and is classified as Level 3 in the fair value hierarchy.
+At December 31, 2024, the Company did not have any OREO that would be required to be remeasured.
 At December 31, 2023, OREO measured at fair value less costs to sell had no carrying value, which consisted of the outstanding balance of \$37,000 less write-downs of \$37,000.
-At December 31, 2022, the Company did not have any OREO that would be required to be remeasured.